-\begin{definition} The complement in $S$ of the interiors of the disks of the small disk structure will be called the {\bf core} of $S$.
-Similarly the complement of the interior of the subset $Z_a$ in $S_a$ will be called the {\bf core} of $S_a$ \end{definition} The cores of $S$ and $S_a$ are naturally identified.
+{Hence, in the special case $a\equiv 0$, the core of $S$ is the complement of the union of the disks of the small disk structure, namely, $S\setminus \bigcup_{x\in \abs{D}}\text{int}\ D_x$.} \end{definition} The cores of $S$ and $S_a$ are naturally identified.
 The following observation will be useful in the study of sc-smoothness.

 \begin{remark} A point $z\in S_a$ can be viewed as a point in $S$ as follows.
 If $z$ belongs to the core it is obvious.
 If $z$ is outside of the core we have two cases.
 Either it belongs to $D_x$ or to $D_y$, where $\{x,y\}$ is an unglued nodal pair.
 In that case the identification is also clear.
 Otherwise it must belong to a ``neck'' $Z^{\{x,y\}}_{a_{\{x,y\}}}$ and hence can be written in two ways as